10. Publishing to GraphOS

 Coordinating schema and code changes

-Because we're just working with local in tutorial-land, we don't need to deploy any of our changes.
+Because we're just working with local in tutorial-land, we don't need to actually deploy any of our changes.
 You can learn more about coordinating schema and code changes in a production environment in this Apollo tech note.

 Publishing schema changes

-rover subgraph publish <GRAPH_REF> \
+rover subgraph publish <APOLLO_GRAPH_REF> \

 --schema <SCHEMA_FILE_PATH> \